| Title: | 'ForLion' Algorithm to Find D-Optimal Designs for Experiments |

 Fi.func |

-function, is used to calculate Fisher inforamtion for a design point - default to be Fi_MLM_func() in the package |
+function, is used to calculate Fisher inforamtion for a design point, default to be Fi_MLM_func() in the package |

-tuning parameter, the distance threshold, || x_i(0) - x_j(0) || >= delta |
+tuning parameter, the distance threshold, || x_i(0) - x_j(0) || >= delta0 |

 epsilon |